gvwilson/sdxjs/data-table/index.md

 so if we were doing this for a real application we would test what happens as these fractions vary.
 And as we said earlier,
-the relative performance will depend on the ratio of filters to selects;
+the relative performance will also depend on the how many filters we do for each select;
 our balance should be based on data from whatever application we intend to support.

 Our performance measurement program looks like this: